corridor/sqlalchemy-history/docs/configuration.rst

 ------------------------------

-By default SQLAlchemy-Continuum versions all sessions.
+By default SQLAlchemy-History versions all sessions.
 You can override this behaviour by passing the desired session class/object to make_versioned function.

 ::